Overlap renormalization group transformations for disordered systems: Spin glasses and the overlap

 The overlap order parameter is bound between $[-1,1]$.
 When in the spin glass phase, the value $q=1$ corresponds to the case where the spins in each set $\lbrace s_{i},t_{i} \rbrace$ of the two replicas $\sigma$, $\tau$ have identical values.
 In constrast, the value $q=-1$ corresponds to the case where all the spins $\lbrace s_{i},t_{i} \rbrace$ in the two replicas have exactly different values.
 In addition one can define the overlap susceptibility $\chi_{q}$ as:

 where $\langle q \rangle=0$.

 It is now possible to map the two-replica system, based on the Haake-Lewenstein-Wilkens perspective, into a single system which comprises overlap degrees of freedom.
 Specifically, given two replicas $\sigma$, $\tau$ with spins $s$, $t$ and lattice size $L$ in each dimension we define a configuration $\rho$ with degrees of freedom $\varrho_{i}=s_{i} t_{i}$ and lattice size $\mathcal{L}=L$.
 This mapping defines an effective Hamiltonian $E^{\textrm{eff}}$, partition function $Z^{\textrm{eff}}$, and Boltzmann probability distribution $p^{\textrm{eff}}_{\rho_{i}}$ for the three-dimensional Edwards-Anderson model.
-The effective probability distribution $p^{\textrm{eff}}_{\rho_{i}}$, for a specific realization of disorder $\lbrace J_{ij} \rbrace$, has the form~\citep{PhysRevLett.55.2606}: \begin{widetext}
+The effective probability distribution $p^{\textrm{eff}}_{\rho_{i}}$, averaged over disorder, has the form~\cite{PhysRevLett.55.2606}: